 NUJ Professional Training Committee

-I was the founding chair of the National Union of Journalists’ (NUJ’s) Professional Training Committee (ProfCom) and only stood down in 2016.
-This committee was set up in 2003 and I had the highest number of votes of any candidate in that first election, something I repeated until I stood down.
+I was the founding chair of the National Union of Journalists’ (NUJ’s) Professional Training Committee (ProfCom) in 2002 and only stood down in 2016.
+When the committee was set up, I had the highest number of votes of any candidate in that first election – a trend that continued until I stood down.
 The committee includes journalism academics and activists.

 National Council for the Training of Journalists

 I was the NUJ’s nomination to become a board member of the NCTJ (new window).

 I had several discussions with City University (link opens new window) over beginning a DJourn.
 The proposed project involved an investigation into personal finance journalism, its influence and whether it led to the misselling of financial services products.